blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 i.
 Students preferred Bukharee to learn than him so this made him envious
 c.
 Governor, Khaliq ibn Ahmad ad Duhlee
 i.
 He requested Imam Bukharee to come to his place to reach the hadeeth ii.
-Imam Bukharee replied “Knowledge is taken and not given” iii.
+Imam Bukharee replied "Knowledge is taken and not given" iii.
 Governor requested for private audience for his children iv.
-Imam Bukharee replied “I dont want to limit knowledge”
+Imam Bukharee replied "I dont want to limit knowledge"
 v.
 Governor got agitated.
-He and Yahya ad Duhalee created controversy in his name “Khalq al Qur’aan” vi.
-Imam Bukharee replied “Qur’aan is word of Allaah and asking question in this area is Bid’ah”
+He and Yahya ad Duhalee created controversy in his name "Khalq al Qur’aan" vi.
+Imam Bukharee replied "Qur’aan is word of Allaah and asking question in this area is Bid’ah"
 9. Compilation of Sahih Bukharee:
 a.
 Ishaq ibn Raghaway made a casual statement to compile only a Saheeh hadeeth.
 b.
 Saheeh contains moe than 6400 hadeeth
 c.
 He taken 16 years to compile his Saheeh
 d.
 Before recording any hadeeth, he would make wudoo and pray and then write down
 e.
-Original name “Jaami as Saheeh”
+Original name "Jaami as Saheeh"
 i.
 Containing Saheeh hadeeth (no hasan or Da’ef or anything) ii.
 Musnad Hadeeth (not to Sahabee or Tabi’ee) iii.
 Taa wal Muasarah